Jordan Luplow Player Props: Twins vs. Phillies

-After going 0-for-1 in his most recent game, Jordan Luplow and the Minnesota Twins face the Philadelphia Phillies (who will hand the ball to Cristopher Sanchez) at 7:05 PM ET on Friday.
+The Minnesota Twins and Jordan Luplow, who went 0-for-3 last time in action, take on Ranger Suarez and the Philadelphia Phillies at Citizens Bank Park, Sunday at 1:35 PM ET.

-He had a hitless showing in his most recent game (0-for-1) against the Tigers.
+He had a hitless performance in his previous game (0-for-3) against the Phillies.

 Jordan Luplow Game Info & Props vs. the Phillies